Certificate IV in Chaplaincy and Pastoral Care – CHC42315

 The Certificate IV Chaplaincy and Pastoral Care aims to develop foundational skills that underpin growth and development as a chaplain or pastoral care worker.
 It is an excellent entry point for those looking to develop the basic foundational skills of people-helping skills whilst gaining an understanding of various contemporary issues such as trauma, ethics, grief, and suicide.

 The Malyon Vocational Training Certificate IV Chaplaincy and Pastoral Care has been developed with feedback from a variety of people who are currently working in the Chaplaincy and Pastoral Care field.
 Malyon is committed to gaining industry consultation and feedback on our studies, so learners can be assured they are learning the most current frameworks and values of the industry.

 The Malyon Vocational Training Certificate IV Chaplaincy and Pastoral Care is delivered by bringing the best of both the secular and Christian perspectives regarding the spiritual, emotional, and physical care of people.
 Your learnings are supported by scripture with a variety of assessments challenging learners to work through their beliefs on certain issues.

 Hear what our students have to say about studying a cert IV in Chaplaincy and Pastoral Care:

 Often people will present with considerable existing knowledge and experience in pastoral care and/or chaplaincy.
-In these situations, MVT will work through a Recognition of Prior Learning process and identify gaps in learning and experience.
+In these situations, Malyon Vocational Training will work through a Recognition of Prior Learning process and identify gaps in learning and experience.
 Where gaps are identified we will offer the missing units of competency through an online distance program.
 There is no reduction in course fees for RPL for this qualification.

 More information on the course fees can be found here: